NATIONAL PENSION ACT [See entire ACT]

 2. Child: Provided, That such is limited to a child under the age of 25, or a child whose level of disability is at least the second grade;

-3. Parent (including the parent of a spouse; hereafter the same shall apply in this Section): Provided, That such is limited to a parent who is aged 60 or older, or a parent with at least a second degree disability;
+3. Parent (including the parent of a spouse; hereafter in this Section the same shall apply): Provided, That such is limited to a parent who is aged 60 or older, or a parent with at least a second degree disability;

 4. Grandchild: Provided, That such is limited to a grandchild under age 19, or a grandchild with at least a second degree disability;

-5. Grandparent (including the grandparent of a spouse; hereafter the same shall apply in this Section): Provided, That such is limited to a grandparent who is aged 60 or older, or a grandparent with at least a second degree disability.
+5. Grandparent (including the grandparent of a spouse; hereafter in this Section the same shall apply): Provided, That such is limited to a grandparent who is aged 60 or older, or a grandparent with at least a second degree disability.

-(2) A survivor pension shall be paid only to the highest-ranked person in order of priority as provided for in the subparagraphs of paragraph (1): Provided, That if the survivor’s entitlement to survivor pension referred to in paragraph (1) 1 expires pursuant to Article 75 or is suspended pursuant to Article 76, the survivor pension shall be paid to the survivor referred to in paragraph (1) 2.
+(2) A survivor pension shall be paid only to the highest-ranked person in order of priority as provided for in the subparagraphs of paragraph (1): Provided, That if the survivor’s entitlement to survivor pension referred to in paragraph (1) 1 expires pursuant to Article 75 (1) 1 and 2 or is suspended pursuant to Article 76 (1) and (2), the survivor pension shall be paid to the survivor referred to in paragraph (1) 2.

 (3) If two or more survivors fall within the same ranking in order of priority in case of paragraph (2), the survivor pension shall be equally divided among such survivors, and the method of payment shall be prescribed by Presidential Decree.